eeditiones/tuttle/README.md

 ## Current restrictions

-In version 1.0.0-pre-2  not implemented:
+In version 1.0.0 not implemented:
 -  webhooks are not fully implemented.
--  tuttle use the default repostiory branch

 ## Building and Installation